 Seed SEF shall retain all records required to be kept pursuant to CFTC Regulations 43.3 and 45.2 with respect to each swap throughout the life of the swap and for a period of at least five (5) years following the final termination of the swap.
-Records relating to Swaps shall be readily accessible via real time electronic access by Seed SEF throughout the life of the Swap and for two (2) years following the final termination of the Swap, and shall be retrievable by Seed SEF within three (3) business days through the remainder of the period following final termination of the Swap during which it is required to be kept.
+Records relating to Swaps shall be readily accessible via real time electronic access by Seed SEF throughout the life of the Swap and for two (2) years following the final termination of the Swap, and shall be retrievable by Seed SEF within three (3) Business Days through the remainder of the period following final termination of the Swap during which it is required to be kept.

 All books and records kept pursuant to this Rule 503 shall be reported to the CFTC as requested by the CFTC and shall be open to inspection and examination by the CFTC, U.S. Department of Justice, the U.S. Securities and Exchange Commission, or by any representative of a prudential regulator as authorized by the CFTC.
 Seed SEF shall provide copies of all such records, at its own expense to any representative upon request either by electronic means, in hard copy, or both, as requested by the Commission.

 Rule 504.
-Transaction Confirmations
+Confirmations

 The economic terms specific to the Transaction agreed to by the Participants on Seed SEF shall be reflected by Seed SEF in a written communication (the "Trade Communication") sent to the applicable Participants.

-The Trade Communication shall incorporate by reference the terms of freestanding agreements previously negotiated between the applicable Participants (including, without limitation, ISDA master agreements, other master agreements, term supplements, master confirmation agreements, and industry definitions incorporated therein) governing such Transactions and existing at the time of Execution (the “Terms Incorporated by Reference”.
-The Trade Communication and the Terms Incorporated by Reference shall, taken together, comprise all of the terms of such Transaction and constitute a confirmation for purposes of CFTC Regulation 37.6(b) (the “Seed SEF Confirmation”).
+The Trade Communication shall incorporate by reference the terms of Counterparty Agreements governing such Transactions and existing at the time of Execution (the “Terms Incorporated by Reference”).
+The Trade Communication and the Terms Incorporated by Reference shall, taken together, comprise all of the terms of such Transaction and constitute a confirmation for purposes of CFTC Regulation 37.6(b) (the “Confirmation”).

-In satisfaction of the obligations imposed on Seed SEF under CFTC Regulation 37.6(b): (A) each Trade Communication is deemed to incorporate the Terms Incorporated by Reference defined in this Rule 504; (B) the Participants hereby agree that the provisions of Rule 504(a)(iii) shall govern any conflicting terms; and (C) Participants shall monitor all applicable records and documents in accordance with CFTC’s applicable guidance, interpretation and no-action letters.
+In satisfaction of the obligations imposed on Seed SEF under CFTC Regulation 37.6(b): (i) each Trade Communication is deemed to incorporate the Terms Incorporated by Reference defined in this Rule 504; (ii) the Participants hereby agree that the provisions of Rule 504(a)(iii) shall govern any conflicting terms; and (iii) Participants shall monitor all applicable records and documents in accordance with CFTC’s applicable guidance, interpretation and no-action letters.

-In the event of any inconsistency between (A) the Trade Communication and (B) the Terms Incorporated by Reference, the terms of the Trade Communication shall legally supersede any contradictory terms, which shall be stated in each Seed SEF Confirmation.
+In the event of any inconsistency between (i) the Trade Communication and (B) the Terms Incorporated by Reference, the terms of the Trade Communication shall legally supersede any contradictory terms, which shall be stated in each Confirmation.

-Seed SEF shall electronically issue the Seed SEF Confirmation to the applicable counterparties as soon as is technologically feasible after execution.
+Seed SEF shall electronically issue the Confirmation to the applicable counterparties as soon as is technologically feasible after execution.

-All Participants must provide copies of the underlying previously-negotiated freestanding agreements to Seed SEF on request.

-If requested by the CFTC, Seed SEF is required to request from participants the underlying previously-negotiated freestanding agreements, and Seed SEF is required to furnish such documents to the CFTC as soon as they are available.
+If requested by the CFTC, Seed SEF is required to request from participants the underlying previously-executed freestanding agreements, and Seed SEF is required to furnish such documents to the CFTC as soon as they are available.

-A Seed SEF Confirmation shall be deemed to be a binding and fully enforceable confirmation of the Transaction between such parties.
+A Confirmation shall be deemed to be a binding and fully enforceable confirmation of the Transaction between such parties.

-A Seed SEF Confirmation shall be deemed to be fully and mutually executed by the parties, “signed” and “in writing” for any and all purposes, and the resulting Seed SEF Confirmation shall constitute the controlling confirmation with respect to the applicable Transaction.
+A Confirmation shall be deemed to be fully and mutually executed by the parties, “signed” and “in writing” for any and all purposes, and the resulting Confirmation shall constitute the controlling confirmation with respect to the applicable Transaction.